 Make It Easy

 If your 401k plan offers an automatic increase feature, it could be a good way to increase your contributions incrementally.
 This feature allows you to set it so every year your contributions will increase by a given amount.
-So, for example, if you have automatic increase activated, you could have it set that every January 1st your contributions will increase by 1% up until, say, 15%.
+So, for example, if you have an automatic increase activated, you could have it set that every January 1st your contributions will increase by 1% up until, say, 15%.
 If you do NOT want this to happen, you will need to ensure this feature is turned off.

 If your plan doesn’t offer an automatic increase feature, you should set a reminder to review your contributions at least annually to see if you can afford to contribute more.